aafulei/the-c-programming-language/README.txt

-My solutions to the exercises in the book "The C Programming Language" (2nd edition) by Kernighan and Ritchie.
+My solutions to the exercises in the book "The C Programming Language" (2nd edition) by Brian Kernighan and Dennis Ritchie.

 1. A Tutorial Introduction (24/24)
 2. Types, Operators, and Expressions (10/10)